One Sharp Bunch

 11. String the CVC Lights

-Chain Links are a wonderful tool to help keep strengthen little hands and fingers.
+Chain Links are a wonderful tool to help strengthen little hands and fingers.
 Students can build CVC words by linking the letters together.

 12. CVC Trees